irgordon/Kari/README.md

 ### Getting Started

 1. **Clone the repository:**

 ```bash
 git clone [https://github.com/irgordon/kari.git](https://github.com/irgordon/kari.git)
 cd kari

 ```

 2. **Generate the gRPC Protobufs:**
 Ensure the contract between Go and Rust is up to date.

 ```bash
 make proto-gen

 ```

 3. **Start the development services:**
 You can run the full stack locally using our provided script:

 ```bash
 ./scripts/dev.sh

 ```

 * *Frontend:* `http://localhost:5173`
 * *Go API:* `http://localhost:8080`

 ---

 ## 🛡️ Security

 Security is the foundational principle of Karı.
-We utilize a strict two-token JWT architecture (HttpOnly cookies for the browser UI, and Personal Access Tokens for CLI usage).
+We utilize a strict two-token JWT architecture (HttpOnly cookies for the browser UI, and Personal Access Tokens for CLI usage), AES-256-GCM encryption for database secrets, and memory-safe Rust execution.

 If you discover a security vulnerability, please do **NOT** open a public issue.
 Email `security@kariapp.dev` directly.